newtiiled/Book-World/README.md

 - Should now be able to interact with our application completely

 NOTE:
-- For demo of functionality (Milestone 1): https://github.com/kjamal01/CS348-Project/pull/1
-  - Funtionality has since changed.
-Updated functionality is in our Milestone 2 report document
 - many sql scripts are embedded in the code.
 We will include references to them
   - The rest are linked or used in our db
   - Additionally, we created a folder in our repo that contains them (sql_queries)